-Quiet books, whether it is the no sew version or a sewn/embroidered book are educational and interactive toys that are geared to toddlers through kindergarten age children.
+Quiet books, whether the no-sew versions or sewn/embroidered books, are educational and interactive toys that are geared toward toddlers through kindergarten-age children.

 They first popped up in the hands of young children sitting in church pews.
 Homemade quiet books kept the children engaged and quiet when required to sit still for long periods of time – like at church or while waiting at the doctor’s office.